 Cover for peace of mind

-This year's 4.8% increase in health insurance premiums may be the lowest rise in a decade, but it's still more than three times the inflation rate, pricing many Australians out of quality health cover.
-So, as we always say, it pays to give your health insurance a regular check-up.
+This year's 3.95% average increase in health insurance premiums may be low compared to previous years, but it's still more than twice the inflation rate, pricing many Australians out of quality health cover.
+On top of the price hikes, large insurers like Bupa and HBF made significant cuts to some policies' cover on 1 July, so it pays to give your health insurance a check-up.

-Our health insurance comparison will ask you a range of questions to find you the best policy match for your needs, but if you already know you want top hospital cover, we've done the comparison for you and found you the best-value top hospital policies.
+Our health insurance comparison tool can help you find the best policy for your needs, but if you already know you want top hospital cover, we've done the comparison for you and picked the best-value top hospital policies.

-We've selected the best policies in two levels of top cover:
+We've selected the best policies in two levels of top cover health insurance: